Before You Get Started TEST

 To learn where MIT students have interned, their salaries and more please review the Summer Experience Survey.

 We expect all employers to abide by the standards set forth under the Fair Labor Standards Act (FLSA), a federal law that establishes minimum wages for work performed.
-In accordance with this law, the U.S. Department of Labor has developed six criteria for differentiating between an employee and/or intern entitled to minimum wage or more, and an employee and/or intern who may be legally unpaid.
+In accordance with this law, the U.S. Department of Labor has developed seven criteria for differentiating between an employee and/or intern entitled to minimum wage or more, and an employee and/or intern who may be legally unpaid.

 We will not approve unpaid positions posted in CareerBridge if they are not in accordance with the FLSA.